ironhack-datalabs/datamad0620/module-1/lab-resolving-git-conflicts/your-code/about-me.md

 # What will I do after the bootcamp?

 * I would like to work as Data Analytics to carry out studies and market analysis
-* Joining a job position that fulfills me
+* Joining a job position that fulfills me.
+Work with data, manipulate it in different tools like Geographic Information System, to carry out socio-economic analyzes.